jasper77/MonteCarloFromCSV/README.md

 # Monte Carlo from CSV input

 This is a set of scripts that will run a Monte Carlo simulation from the contents of a CSV file, from the command line.
+If you're used to following Scrum with sprints and you'd like to explore the continuous flow of Kanban, and would like to know how well a Monte
+Carlo simulation can answer the question "When might this number of items be done?" based on your own historical data, you can use this.

+Example: If you're used to using epics, and you can say on which dates past epics were completed, and you know how many epics you want to complete in the future, you can create a CSV file containing the dates when past epics were completed and a count of completed epics for each date in the CSV.
+If you have a record of completions for individual tasks, and you have a task breakdown for the future work, use that.
+If you have historical data from before a recently completed project and you want to see how accurately an MC forecast would have been for your just-finishe project, you can create a CSV file with the historical data from before this project, and ask this tool to forecast how long it would take to complete the tasks you knew about at the start of the project.

 ## 1) Setting up to run the scripts